-This review is what happened after I obsessed for weeks over Vinpocetine.
+I obsessed for weeks over a man-made molecule that assists with memory to give you this Vinpocetine review.
 We really dug deep and conducted a thorough investigation, examining the side effects, ingredients, clinical studies and level of customer service.
 Plus, we read all sorts of user comments that are posted on the internet.
 Lastly, we summarized and compressed all of the data we collected to give you the information you actually need.

 What is Vinpocetine?